Each year the Castroville Area Chamber of Commerce hosts a Wine & Beer Fest which has grown into a “don’t miss event” in old Castroville!

 More information to come.

 Each year the Chamber hosts our annual banquet in which we recognize important individuals in the community who have shown dedicated service and commitment to Castroville.
-Call the Chamber office to get your tickets: 830-538-3142
+The 2018 Banquet took place at the Grande Hall at Hoffman Ranch on January 18th and was a fun night for the many attendees!

 The “granddaddy” of church festivals celebrated its 135th birthday this year!
 A huge plate full of freshly cooked brisket and homemade sausage bring folks from far & wide.
 With two stages of live music and entertainment, horseshoe and washer tournaments, bingo, Boardwalk for kids, homemade quilt raffle, an old fashioned beirgarten, and a huge silent auction, there’s something for every age here for a day of fun and friendship.